madskristensen/MarkSite/README.md

 - Each page has a link to `Edit this page on GitHub`
 - Everything is configurable from `web.config`
 - Semantic URLs
-- Each `.md` file has a configurable section for setting:
+- Each `.md` file can contain configuration
-	- Title
-	- Description
-	- Slug
-	- Keywords
 - AppVeyor integration
 	- Automatically validates any pull request
 	- Checks for missing metadata
+- Best-in-class performance
+- Best-in-class accessibility
+	- Both Section 508 and WCAG-AAA
+- SEO optimized

 ### Getting started

 The website itself is really simple.
 It only consist of a single `index.cshtml` file.
-The entire site is build up around Markdown (`.md`) files located inside the `pages` directory by default.
+The entire site is built up around Markdown (`.md`) files located inside the `pages` directory by default.

 #### Folder structure